unchase/Unchase.Dynamics365.Connectedservice/README.md

 ## Getting Started

 Install from `Tools -> Extensions and Updates` menu inside [Visual Studio](https://visualstudio.microsoft.com/vs/) 2017 (for [VisualStudio](https://visualstudio.microsoft.com/vs/) 2019: `Extensions -> Manage Extensions`) or [download](https://marketplace.visualstudio.com/items?itemName=unchase.unchaseDynamics365ConnectedService)  as `VSIX` package from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseDynamics365connectedservice):

+*//ToDo: add image with downloading and adding the Connected Service to Visual Studio*

+## Generate entity classes
+The [Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseDynamics365ConnectedService) creates a `Microsoft Visual C#` or `Visual Basic .NET` (or `C++`) output file that contains strongly-typed classes for entities in your organization.
+This includes custom entities and attributes.
+This output file contains one class for each entity, providing early binding and *IntelliSense* support in Visual Studio to aid you as you write code.
+The generated classes are partial classes that can be extended with custom business logic in separate files.
+You can also create extensions and use it in this tool.
+For more information, see [Create Extensions for the Connected Service]().

+## Create Extensions for the Connected Service

+*//ToDo: add description for customization*

+## Generate an OrganizationServiceContext class
+The [Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseDynamics365ConnectedService) can also be used to generate a class derived from the [OrganizationServiceContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.client.organizationservicecontext?view=dynamics-general-ce-9) class that acts as an entity container in the entity data model.
+This service context provides the facilities for tracking changes and managing identities, concurrency, and relationships.

+This class also exposes a [SaveChanges()](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.client.organizationservicecontext.savechanges?view=dynamics-general-ce-9#Microsoft_Xrm_Sdk_Client_OrganizationServiceContext_SaveChanges) method that writes inserts, updates, and deletes records in `Common Data Service`.

+For more information, see Use [OrganizationServiceContext](https://docs.microsoft.com/en-US/powerapps/developer/common-data-service/org-service/organizationservicecontext).

+*//ToDo: add image with option*

+## Use generated classes
+The classes created by the [Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseDynamics365ConnectedService) are designed to be built into a class library that can be referenced by projects that use `Common Data Service`.
+After you have generated the class file using the `Connected Service`, you should add the file to your Visual Studio project.
+You must also add references to several assemblies that the generated classes are dependent upon.

+The following lists assemblies that must be referenced in your project when you use the generated code file.

+* `Microsoft.Crm.Sdk.Proxy.dll`
+* `Microsoft.Xrm.Sdk.dll`

+These assemblies are part of the [Microsoft.CrmSdk.CoreAssemblies](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreAssemblies/) NuGet package.
+Use this Nuget packages to add these assemblies to your Visual Studio project.

+*//ToDo: add gif?*

+## Run the Connected Service

+The [Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseDynamics365ConnectedService) takes several parameters that determine the contents of the file that is created:

+*//ToDo: add image (with options desription)*

 ## HowTos